top of page

 Things That Help

-A collaborative activity that helps teens with bipolar disorder and their parents define personalized support structures to encourage consistency and engagement through changing moods
+A collaborative activity that helps teens with bipolar disorder and their families define what keeps teens on track to encourage consistency and engagement through changing moods

 Overview

-Things that help is a collaborative activity that helps teens and parents define what support structures are effective during changing mood states.
+Things that help is a collaborative activity that helps teens and families define what support structures are effective during changing mood states.

 My Role